-When it comes to grocery shopping inside most stores, there’s a grocery store formula that is pretty standard to follow.
+When it comes to grocery shopping inside most stores, there’s a grocery store formula that is pretty standard.

 Focus on shopping the perimeter of the store and staying clear of the aisles as much as possible.

-Around the outside perimeter of most grocery stores is where many of the produce and fresher foods can be found.
+Around the outside perimeter of most grocery stores is where many produce and fresher foods can be found.